higgi13425/medicaldata/README.md

 ## Overview

-This is a data package with several medical datasets for teaching Reproducible Medical Research with R. The link to the pkgdown reference website for {medicaldata} is [here](https://higgi13425.github.io/medicaldata/) and in the links at the right.
-These range from reconstructed versions of James Lind’s scurvy dataset (1757) and the original Streptomycin for Tuberculosis trial (1948), a 2012 RCT of indomethacin to prevent post-ERCP pancreatitis that I was involved in, to cohort data on SARS-CoV2 testing
+This is a data package with 15 medical datasets for teaching Reproducible Medical Research with R. The link to the pkgdown reference website for {medicaldata} is [here](https://higgi13425.github.io/medicaldata/) and in the links at the right.
+This package will be useful for anyone teaching R to medical professionals, including doctors, nurses, trainees, and students. <br>
+<br> These datasets range from reconstructed versions of James Lind’s
+scurvy dataset (1757) and the original Streptomycin for Tuberculosis trial (1948), a 2012 RCT of indomethacin to prevent post-ERCP pancreatitis that I was involved in, to cohort data on SARS-CoV2 testing